 - Heat up oil in a wok.
 Stir fry shallots and garlic till fragrant.
 No need to brown.
 Pour in the shredded cuttlefish and fry till fragrant followed by the pork belly and mushrooms.
 Then add carrots, cabbage and yam bean and continue to stir-fry.

-- Season with some salt and dark soy sauce and mix everything well.
+- Season with some salt, light soy sauce and dark soy sauce and mix everything well.
 Add some water so that it won't be too try.
 Cover the wok and let it cook for about 10-15 minutes until all the vegetables have softened.

-- Taste before serving and add more salt and water if necessary.
+- Taste before serving and adjust seasoning if necessary.
 Turn off heat and dish out.
 Serve with fresh lettuce leaves and sambal belacan.

 2. Add more dark soy sauce if you prefer a darker color.